Paris votes on ban for rental e-scooters

 The vote has also focused attention on the environmental record of e-scooters amid a debate about whether they help reduce emissions, given that in most cases they replace a journey that would previously have been made on foot or in public transport.

-Their batteries also have short life expectancies of around three years on average, according to the transport ministry.
+Their batteries also have short life expectancies of around three years on average, according to the transport ministry.-AFP

-“We think it’s a useful device,“ Tony Renucci, head of the Respire charity that works to reduce air pollution, told AFP.
-“We should preserve it and not ban it.” - AFP